 - Neuropraxia denotes temporary loss of motor and sensory function due to blockage of nerve conduction.
 These lesions generally are reversible within 6-8 weeks and do not leave sequelae.

-- Axonotemesis means disruption of the myelin sheath and the axon, leading to degeneration of the axon distal to the injury.
+- Axonotmesis means disruption of the myelin sheath and the axon, leading to degeneration of the axon distal to the injury.
 The connective tissue across the lesion remains intact.
 These injuries improve gradually over 4-6 months.

-- Neurotemesis means destruction of axon, myelin and supporting structures across a nerve.
+- Neurotmesis means destruction of axon, myelin and supporting structures across a nerve.
 As the proximal end of the nerve attempts to regenerate without this supportive connective tissue, a neuroma may form.
 The improvement is variable.

 Causes of Erb’s Palsy

 Conventionally, birth injuries during the delivery process had been held responsible for Erb’s palsy and other brachial plexus injuries presenting immediately after birth but recent observations and studies have suggested it to be also either due to stretching in utero or during the descent of the fetus.
-Occurrence of shoulder dystocia has been related with 18.3-32% increase in risk.
+The occurrence of shoulder dystocia has been related with 18.3-32% increase in risk.

 As brachial plexus injuries are found more in babies with greater birth weight, and these babies are more associated with shoulder dystocia, it has been recommended when the estimated birth weight exceeded 4.5 kg option of a cesarean section should be discussed with mothers.